BubblyBingBong/PID/README.md

 7. [Resource](#resource)

 ## Abstract <a name="high"></a>
-- :computer: **Simulation**: Creating a simulation of a system enables the tuning of control systems without the need for a physical system.
+- :robot: **Control & Simulation**: Creating a simulation of a system enables the tuning of control systems without the need for a physical system.
 - :trophy: **PID**: In this research, we employ Lagrangian Mechanics to derive a set of equations to simulate an inverted pendulum on a cart.
 The system consists of a freely-rotating rod attached to a cart, with the rod’s balance achieved through applying the correct forces to the cart.
 We manually tune the proportional, integral, and derivative gain coefficients of a Proportional Integral Derivative controller (PID) to balance a rod.
 To further improve PID performance, we can optimize an objective function to find better gain coefficients.

 ## Analysis <a name="analysis"></a>